 How to get to Vila do Conde

-Take the subway of Porto – red line, direction Póvoa do Varzim.
-Leave at Santa Clara or Vila do Conde stations.
+Take the subway of Porto – red line, and exit it at Santa Clara or Vila do Conde stations.

 Day trips from Porto: Afurada

-I am not even quite sure if I should consider Afurada a day trip from Porto since the only thing you need to get there is literally cross the famous Luiz I bridge and then either walk for 40min or take a 15min cab ride 😀
+I am not sure if I should consider Afurada a day trip from Porto as you just have to cross the Luiz I bridge and then either walk for 40 minutes or take a 15 minutes uber ride 😀

-However, both locals and tourists love this picturesque (and minuscule, I must say) fishermen village and if you have lunch there you can easily spend 3h there, so it is perfect for a half day trip.
+However, both locals and tourists love this picturesque (and minuscule) fishermen village and if you have lunch there you can easily spend 3h there, so it is perfect for a half day trip.

 What to do in Afurada